COVID-19 Update: Read messageHide message »

 Is the bill credit 1-time or is it monthly?

-The bill credit is $5 per month and will be paid throughout the duration of the demonstration as long as the member continues to participate.
+The bill credit is $5 per month for water heaters will be paid throughout the duration of the demonstration as long as the member continues to participate.
+No bill credit is provided for level 2 chargers enrolled in the program, though an EV-specific Time-of-Day rate may be available in the future.

 Do energy peaks occur daily or does it only happen once in a while?

 Energy peaks occur daily, but the costly ones are monthly and annually.
-Because forecasting these peaks is difficult, WEC will likely call for peak events a few times per month in order to make sure we hit the target.
+Because forecasting these peaks is difficult, WEC will likely call for peak events a few times per week in order to make sure we hit the target, and EV chargers will default to a daily setting to avoid peak times.

 What does it mean to “communicate” with the grid?

-WEC will be able to send signals to your water heater to let it know when to heat up the tank.
+WEC will be able to send signals to your device.
+In the water heater pilot the signal will let it know when to heat up the tank.
 This will ensure hot water service isn’t interrupted and to avoid the costly peak times.

 Does PowerShift shift energy costs from one member to another?